-- Andalibi, N., & Bowen, K. (In Press).
-Online Information Behavior After Pregnancy Loss: Information Types, Challenges, and Outcomes.
+- Andalibi, N., & Bowen, K. (2022).
+Internet-Based Information Behavior After Pregnancy Loss: Interview Study.
 Journal of Medical Internet Research: Formative Research.

 - Gibson, A., Hughes-Hassell, S., & Bowen, K. (2021) Navigating ‘danger zones’: social geographies of risk and safety in teens and tweens of color information seeking.
 Information, Communication & Society, DOI: 10.1080/1369118X.2021.2013920

 - Gibson, A., Bowen, K., & Hanson-Baldauf, D. (2021) We Need to Talk About How We Talk About Disability: A Critical Quasi-Systematic Review.
 In the Library with the Lead Pipe.